 The benefits of an initiative like Project Loon are exponential.
 An estimated 70% of the people on the planet do not have internet access, and a project such as this has the potential to overcome barriers to education and internet access that once stood between residents of remote locations and the ability to get online.
 The high altitude balloons would eliminate the connection troubles caused by geographical variants like mountainous regions, archipelagos, and thickly wooded jungles, giving people not only access to information, but education, healthcare, and the ability to stay connected during natural disasters.

 In recent decades there has been a push toward creating less expensive computing solutions.
 IT Xchange makes it our goal to provide hardware options that are no longer marketed by the manufacturer.
 In this way, we work to help businesses worldwide create a more affordable IT infrastructure.
-Programs such as our Options Continuations Programs extend the lifecycle of existing equipment, combatting the necessity to replace hardware every few years.
+Programs such as our Options Continuations Programs with Lenovo (OCP) and IBM (OCP) extend the lifecycle of existing equipment, combatting the necessity to replace hardware every few years.
 Should Project Loon take off and be successful in full scale, it would allow businesses operating in remote corners of the earth to access the internet.
 This alone could lead to an economic boost in poor communities as local businesses are able to market and gain visibility online.
 In conjunction with life-extending hardware solutions, Project Loon has endless potential for businesses across the globe.

 Beyond the incredible scope of such an undertaking, Project Loon is a relatively inexpensive way to accomplish its goals.
 “The plastic of the balloons is similar to that in shopping bags and the electronics aren’t that different from consumer electronics,” says Richard DeVaul, Loon’s Chief Technical Architect and expert on wearable technology.
 Project Loon is a major step forward in the realm of affordable technology and internet access for everyone.